Planning-nl/app-api-documentation/README_EN.md

 }
 ```

-Adding the following fix option to the request (or request item) automatically extends the project:
+You can apply the suggested fix automatically by adding:

 ```json
 "fixOptions": { "PROJECTREQUESTPLACEMENT_OUTSIDE_PROJECT_RANGE": "EXTEND_PARENT_RANGE" }
 ```

-### Response
+## **Response**

-A batch request returns a response with the result per item:
+A batch request returns a response with results for each item:

 ```typescript
 export interface BatchResponse {